 The struggle is real.

-Personally, the biggest hurdle for me when I first began eating a ketogenic diet was definitely those oh so powerful sugar and carb cravings.
-They sure got intense, and I often daydreamed about devouring a Costco sheet cake.
+Personally, the biggest hurdle for me when I first began eating a ketogenic diet was definitely learning how to deal with my insanely strong sugar cravings. 😬 Those powerful sugar and carb cravings got intense, and I often daydreamed about devouring a Costco sheet cake.
 Yes, I am a complete sugar addict.

-I feel like this is a common complaint for many new keto eaters, and the reason so many people spend the first few weeks of this new lifestyle googling keto desserts.
+I feel like this is a common complaint from many new keto eaters, and the reason so many people spend the first few weeks of this new lifestyle googling keto desserts.

-It took me awhile to realize that for me, eating Keto isn’t about substitutions, it’s about a totally different way of thinking about food.
+It took me a while to realize this, but for me eating keto isn’t about substitutions, it’s about a totally different way of thinking about food.

 My relationship with food wasn’t always the healthiest.
 Through most of my 20s, I struggled with bulimia.
 It makes me sad to think of myself during those years.
 I was an addict – cake, doughnuts, ice cream, binges, purges, numb – that was me.
 It was a vicious cycle.
 I did end up going to rehab and learning other ways to cope with the stresses of life.
 To be honest and open, I struggled after rehab, but thankfully due to the support of loved ones and learning to be kind to myself, I slowly broke free from my addiction.